 A cooperative agreement between the University of the Virgin Islands and Boston University School of Medicine exists whereby University of the Virgin Islands students, after meeting certain qualifications, may be accepted provisionally into the medical school at the end of their sophomore year.
-These students spend two summers and their senior year at

-Boston University and graduate with a bachelor of science degree from the University of the Virgin Islands.
-The Science and Mathematics Division has developed an articulation program in engineering with Columbia University in New York and Washington University in St. Louis.
+These students spend two summers and their senior year at Boston University and graduate with a bachelor of science degree from the University of the Virgin Islands.
+The College of Science and Mathematics has developed an articulation program in engineering with Columbia University in New York and Washington University in St. Louis.
 These articulation agreements allow students to begin their studies at UVI and then complete requirements for graduation at one of the schools.
-Students who satisfy all requirements receive one degree from UVI and a second degree in engineering from one of the two schools.
-There are less formalized transfer programs in pre-engineering, pre-pharmacy and pre-medical technology for students who wish to study in these fields at the University of the Virgin Islands before transferring to a specialized institution to complete their studies.
-Interested students should seek additional information from the Chair of the Division of Science and Mathematics.
+Students who satisfy all requirements receive one degree from UVI and a second degree in engineering, pre-pharmacy and pre-medical technology for students who wish to study in these fields at the University of the Virgin Islands before transferring to a specialized institution to complete their studies.
+Interested students should seek additional information from the Dean of the College of Science and Mathematics.